How to avoid common financial mistakes so you can secure your – and your family's – long-term financial wellbeing.

 With that in mind, here are six financial planning tips that can help you achieve your personal and financial objectives.

-It’s not enough to simply save your money – you need a wealth strategy, according to Adam Turner, associate director of Wealth Planning for RBC Wealth Management in the British Isles.
+It’s not enough to simply save your money – you need a wealth strategy, according to Kevin O’Shea, director of Wealth Planning for RBC Wealth Management in the British Isles.
 “You might hold investments, but what’s the purpose of those investments?” he asks.
 “What do you need from them?
 The purpose should come first – before you develop and implement your strategy.”

-Your strategy should take into account the age at which you’re planning to retire or at least taper off your working life.
-You’ll also want to think about the financial implications of what you’re planning to do when you work less – will you travel more, pursue hobbies or purchase another property?
+Your plan should take into account the age at which you’re planning to retire or at least taper off your working life.
+You’ll also want to think about the financial implications of what you’re planning to do when you reach this benchmark age or life moment – will you travel more, pursue hobbies or purchase another property?
 Then there’s gifts to children, grandchildren and charities to consider.

 Having a holistic wealth strategy in place enables you to establish a financial foundation for the long term.
 This will underpin your approach to investing, too, where playing the long game generates the best returns.
-Research conducted by RBC based on data from the S&P 500 shows the probability of generating positive returns before inflation improves.
+Research conducted by RBC based on data from the S&P 500 shows the probability of generating positive returns before inflation improves as the investment time horizon increases.
 It rises to about 75–80 percent for one-year rolling time periods, nearly 90 percent for three-year rolling periods and approaches 100 percent for rolling periods beyond five years.

 Secure your financial future by contacting our wealth specialists.